 "I will wait right here, Captain," she said cheerfully.

 He stood at the ladder leading down to her quarters.
 The hatch door was open.

 "Cap'n?" she called out.
 "What's wrong?"

-She appeared suddenly at the ladder, looking up at him.
+She appeared at the ladder, looking up at him.

 "Why is the love bot mucking around with my engine?" he shouted, pointing a stiff finger aft.

-Kaylee scaled the ladder before answering.
-She chuckled mischievously.
+She scaled the ladder before answering.
 “That’s a very interesting question,” she said with a dirty chuckle.
 When he didn’t laugh, she serioused up.
 "Ah, c'mon, Captain.
 She's aces in there—and she has a name.
 It's Lenore.
 Do you really think I'd let her do any harm to my engine?"
 She poked a finger into his chest.

 you were to find out what she knew about the

 "I bet he did a lot of 'uploadin' ' into her," chortled Jayne, coming around the corner.
 He leered.